Obscure breeds truly one of a kind at New York dog show

-NEW YORK (Reuters) - A kuvasz can search the entire Westminster Kennel Club Dog Show without finding another dog like him.
+NEW YORK, Feb 12 (Reuters) - A kuvasz can search the entire Westminster Kennel Club Dog Show without finding another dog like him.

 The same is true of a plott, an Anatolian shepherd dog, a Norwegian lundehund and an Entlebucher mountain dog, all obscure breeds represented by a single entry this year at the dog show, which was due to crown its best in show dog later on Tuesday.